 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Dermatology or American Board of Pathology or by the American Osteopathic Board of Dermatology or American Osteopathic Board of Pathology, or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the specialty by the American Board of Orthopaedic Surgery or by the American Osteopathic Board of Orthopaedic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)